 FISI 6510.
-A, B, C. SPECIAL TOPICS IN PHYSICS (I, II).
-One to three credit hours.
-One to three meetings per week.
+SPECIAL TOPICS IN PHYSICS (I, II).
+One to nine credit hours.
+One to nine hours of lecture per week.
 Prerequisite: authorization of Director of Department.

 Specialized topics in physics such as high-energy physics, nuclear reaction physics, plasma physics, low temperature physics, cosmology and others.